 Simply add the flavorings to the sugar and mix with a spoon or with your fingers.
 Doing this releases the oil in the flavorings and that flavors the sugar and it also incorporates the flavoring in a batter more evenly.
 I also used this technique to make a sweet topping for my Orange Cranberry Scones.

 Beating the sugar and room temperature butter until light and fluffy actually creates bubbles in the butter.
 This happens when the sugar is beaten into the butter and aerates the butter.
-These bubbles are what helps make a baked product have a lighter texture with a more tender crumb.
+These bubbles are what help make a baked product have a lighter texture with a more tender crumb.

 Do not overmix cake batter– Overmixing just leads to a dense and chewy texture which just isn’t delightful in cakes.
 This also applies to muffin batter, pie crusts, biscuits, and scones.
 These are items you do not want any of the elastic gluten development, that’s what you want in bread dough.

-When buying vanilla beans look for a shiny, plump, and moist beans.
+When buying vanilla beans look for shiny, plump, and moist beans.
 Here is a guide all about vanilla so you can learn about this amazing flavoring.

-How to store a vanilla bean – Wrap the bean in plastic wrap and keep in the refrigerator for up to six months.
+How to store a vanilla bean – Wrap the bean in plastic wrap and keep it in the refrigerator for up to six months.

 How to scrape a vanilla bean – Cut the bean open lengthwise, the open the bean up to expose the seeds inside.
 Using the flat side of a paring knife, scrape down the length of the pod to remove the seeds.

 Next time you are craving a simple and delicious dessert, bake this luscious cake that lets the flavor and aroma of the vanilla bean stand out.
 I promise you won’t be disappointed.